Hypertopic/LaSuli/README.md

 Notice
 ------

-It is possible to install LaSuli in Firefox with [just two clicks](http://lasuli.sourceforge.net/lasuli.xpi).
+It is possible to install LaSuli in Firefox with [just a few clicks](https://github.com/downloads/Hypertopic/LaSuli/lasuli.xpi).

 The following instructions are only for people willing to modify the software or to test the development versions.